 Did you know that slips, trips, and falls make up one-third of all personal injuries that happen in a working environment?
 Some of the most common incidents involving slips and trips are as follows: tripping because of bottom drawers not being closed properly, uneven walking surfaces, uncovered cables, wrinkled carpeting, clutter, poor lighting, and having an obstructed view, as well as slipping because of flooring that lacks the appropriate degree of traction, loose mats or rugs, weather hazards, occasional slips, and oily or wet surfaces.

-Falls at a Height
+Falls From A Height

 Have you been injured in the workplace during an accident that involved ladders and scaffolding or any other type of fall?
 If so, you will likely be entitled to personal injury compensation.

 The Work at Height Regulations came into place in 2005 in order to protect those working in this environment.
 Did you know that working at a height is the biggest cause of workplace deaths?
 This is why it is so important to adhere to the regulations that are put in place.
 From protecting leading edges or holes with toe boards or guardrails, to using towers and scaffolds that are completely erected, to working on a safe and secure platform… you need to act extremely carefully when using both ladders and scaffolding.

 If you want to make an accident claim for an incident involving ladders or scaffolding you need to prove that your employer is at fault.
 You cannot make a claim if you have made the mistake.
 You need to show they acted negligently and this has resulted in your suffering.
 Contact Advice.co.uk for more information.